Open standard · MIT

 glossary:

-definition: "Revenue minus purchase cost only.
+Marge brute commerciale: "Revenue minus purchase cost only.
 Excludes logistics."

-definition: "Cold-chain revenue — separate margin profile from dry goods."
+CA Frais: "Cold-chain revenue — separate margin profile from dry goods."

 FINANCE.md — body